 If you can’t answer that question immediately and in precise detail, your business is at great risk.
 Disasters, both natural and man-made, can strike at any time, and often do so with very little warning.
 The consequences of not being prepared can be devastating.
-According the Federal Emergency Management Agency almost 40 percent of small businesses affected by a disaster never reopen their doors.
+According the Federal Emergency Management Agency, almost 40 percent of small businesses affected by a disaster never reopen their doors.

 How can you ensure that your company won’t be part of that statistic?
 The answer is to have a well thought out business continuity plan.

-What Is a Business Continuity Plan (BCP)?
+What is a Business Continuity Plan (BCP)?

-A BCP lays out the steps and procedures a company will follow before, during, and in the wake of a disaster so that it can maintain maximum functionality during the emergency, and get its operations back to normal in the shortest possible time.
+A BCP lays out the steps and procedures a company will follow before, during and in the wake of a disaster, so that it can maintain maximum functionality during the emergency and get its operations back to normal in the shortest possible time.
 With a good BCP in place, your company’s employees will know exactly what to do when disaster strikes.

-The Scope Of A Business Continuity Plan
+The Scope of a Business Continuity Plan

 1. Identify Critical Business Functions

-The first step in formulating a good BCP is to conduct a business impact analysis (BIA) to identify the crucial areas of your business that must be maintained or quickly restored when a disaster strikes.
+One of the most vital steps in formulating a good BCP is to conduct a business impact analysis (BIA) to identify the crucial areas of your business that must be maintained or quickly restored when a disaster strikes.
 It’s these core business functions that your BCP will be designed to protect.

 2. Identify critical systems and the dependencies between them

 Your BCP should identify the systems and data that are most critical for the continued operation of the company.
-What equipment, supplies, and records (both digital and paper) must be available and operational in order for your company to continue to function?
+What equipment, supplies and records (both digital and paper) must be available and operational in order for your company to continue to function?